Uber, Lyft rebuffed in bids to deem drivers independent contractors

 An ultimate finding against the two biggest car-ride services could significantly raise their costs beyond the lawsuits' scope and force them to pay Social Security, workers' compensation, and unemployment insurance.

-Uber, Lyft and lawyers for the plaintiffs did not immediately respond to requests for comments on the ruling.
+Uber declined to comment and Lyft did not respond to a request for comment on the decisions.

+"We are very excited about both rulings," said Shannon Liss-Riordan, an attorney for drivers in both cases.

 Uber has raised more than $4 billion from prominent venture capital firms such as Benchmark and Google Ventures, valuing the company at $40 billion and making it the most valuable U.S. startup.
 Lyft has raised $331 million from Andreessen Horowitz, Founders Fund and other investors.